Why are you doing this renovation project?

 How is the refurbishment being funded?

-The majority of funds towards the phase one refurbishment costs have been secured from a range of sources, including major contributions from Arts Council England and the National Lottery Heritage Fund, as well as commitments from a number of charitable trusts and individual donors and council capital funding.
+The majority of funds towards the phase one refurbishment costs were secured from a range of sources, including major contributions from Arts Council England and the National Lottery Heritage Fund, as well as commitments from a number of charitable trusts and individual donors and council capital funding.
 Further fundraising initiatives include a community appeal and name a seat in the new venues.

 See our list of supporters here.